aws-samples/msk-powered-financial-data-feed/README.md

     makecsr
 ```

 5, Copy the client_cert.csr file to the provider instance, and run the ```issuecert``` command on it to generate the SSL cert for the client application.
-(In a real-world scenario, you wopuld upload the CSR file to the provider's Website for signing.)
+(In a real-world scenario, the client wopuld upload the CSR file to the provider's Website for signing.)
 ```
     issuecert client_cert.csr
 ```